 13 – Relive Your Childhood in the Peter Rabbit Garden at Riversdale Estate

-While Riversdale Estate is itself a great place for a meal or high tea (blog post about this coming soon) it also has another great attraction, The Peter Rabbit Garden!
+While Riversdale Estate is itself a great place for a meal or high tea it also has another great attraction, The Peter Rabbit Garden!
 Located behind the main building is a quaint little garden, filled with pretty flowers and models that tell the Tale of Peter Rabbit.
 I loved Beatrix Potter’s tales as a child, and it was really fun visiting and seeing Peter’s antics through Mr. McGregor’s garden.
 The garden also features models of other tales in little sheds and windows, including the tales of Squirrel Nutkin, Jemima Puddleduck and Mr. Jeremy Fisher.
-You can find out more about visiting the garden here, and stay tuned for my upcoming blog post on visiting the garden and having high tea in the orangery!
+You can find out more about visiting the garden here, and read more about my visit and decadent high tea in the Orangery here!

 14 – Meander Through the Village Market